 Borrowers may wish to consult with Treasury Management prior to submitting a loan application to determine whether the project qualifies for debt financing.
 A borrower must provide a business plan and a schedule of cash flows for the project when submitting a loan application.
 Additional information may be requested by Treasury Management as deemed necessary.

-- A completed loan application;
+- loan application

-- A schedule of cash flows for the project.
+- a schedule of cash flows for the project